Enlarged prostate - after careBPH - self-care; Benign prostatic hypertrophy - self-care; Benign prostatic hyperplasia - self-care

 - Reduce stress.
 Nervousness and tension can lead to more frequent urination.

-Learn about exercises that strengthen the pelvic floor muscles if you have problems with leaking or losing control of your urine.
-Once you know what the movement feels like, do these exercises three times a day.
+Learn about exercises (Kegel exercises) that strengthen the pelvic floor muscles.
+Doing these exercise may help with leaking or losing control of your urine.
+Once you have learned how to do these, you should perform them 3 times a day.

 - Common side effects include nasal stuffiness, headaches, lightheadedness when you stand up, and weakness.
-You may also experience a decreased ejaculate.
+You may also notice less semen when you ejaculate.

-- You will need to take these drugs every day for 3 - 6 months before your symptoms begin to improve.
+- You will need to take these drugs every day for 3 to 6 months before your symptoms begin to improve.